• Products

 File-based Log Collection from the Windows DNS Debug File

-There is a section in the NXLog User Guide detailing the steps involved for the setup of DNS debug logging including Parsing non-detailed logs with xm_msdns.
+The NXLog User Guide details the steps to set up DNS debug logging including Parsing non-detailed logs with xm_msdns.

 Conclusion

-With this article, you have learned about the opportunities and challenges with these modes of Windows DNS log collection: Sysmon, Event Tracing for Windows (ETW), Windows Event Log and Windows DNS debug file logging.
-You have also learned about possible DNS performance considerations and the solutions available for DNS log collection.
-With this knowledge of the various solutions available, you can avoid the pitfalls of deploying less efficient solutions, or ending up with a deployment that is either logging too many or not enough DNS events.
+With this article, you have learned about the opportunities and challenges for the following modes of Windows DNS log collection: Sysmon, Event Tracing for Windows (ETW), Windows Event Log and Windows DNS debug file logging.
+You have also learned about possible DNS performance considerations and the NXLog solutions available for DNS log collection.
+With this knowledge of the various solutions available, you can avoid the pitfalls of deploying less efficient solutions or ending up with a deployment that is either logging too many or not enough DNS events.

 DNS, for many reasons, is an important asset that must not be overlooked.
 It is known that attackers are abusing DNS, and it is through efficient and reliable DNS log collection that you can reap the benefits of this essential component of security monitoring.
 Our white paper, The Importance of DNS Logging in Enterprise Security expands on this theme.